yichenhang/Browse_now/README_English.md

 </body>
 </html>

-Browse-Now is designed to make light work of web snippet testing and debugging.
+BrowseNow is designed to make light work of web snippet testing and debugging.
 Perfect for educators,students, and developers who need instant feedback.
 Contributions and suggestions are welcome!